Tom Bouden: Career timeline

 1990: a gay youth club asks Tom Bouden to make some illustrations for a new campaign.
 Soon, the figures on the poster (Max and Sven) have leading parts in their own comic.
 Based on these stories, Tom Bouden is asked to draw a comic on a regular basis for the monthly Belgian gay-magazine ZiZo.
 A year later, the Dutch magazine Expreszo follows.

 1994: The gags from these magazines are collected in his first album, Flikkerzicht.

 1997: Publication in the Dutch Gay-Krant, scripts for Disney-Comics and various texts for TV and theatre.

-1998: Tom Bouden begins to work as assistant for Hec Leemans, author of the famous Flemish newspapercomic FC De Kampioenen.
+1998: Tom Bouden begins to work as assistant for Hec Leemans, author of the famous Flemish newspaper comic FC De Kampioenen.

 2000: Publication in the German magazine 'Queer' and 'Freshmen', the Dutch Gay & Night and the English DNA-magazine.

 The 12th album is published in German and English.

 He's also busy writing stories for The Smurfs.

 2002: The first Kid City-book, based on the site www.kidcity.be is published in French and Dutch by Editions Dupuis.

 2004: A second English publication:the book Max and Sven (Green Candy Press), and a French publication: Max et Sven (H&O).

 2007: The German publisher Bruno Gmünder starts publishing books by Bouden in English.

 2010: Bouden reboots De Lustige Kapoentjes.

 Bouden's comics have been translated into French, German, English, Spanish, and Italian.

 Next to his gay comics, Bouden also works on adaptations of novels and children comics based on Flemish TV-shows.
 He worked very briefly as a writer for The Smurfs and Donald Duck.